jbcodeforce/yarfba/docs/infra/networking.md

 ### [VPC Endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html)

-An interface VPC endpoint allows us to privately connect our Amazon VPC to supported AWS services without going over the internet.
-Interface VPC endpoints also connect to endpoint services hosted by other AWS accounts and AWS Marketplace partner services.
+An interface VPC endpoint allows to privately connect one Amazon VPC to the supported AWS services without going over the internet.
+Interface VPC endpoints also connect to endpoint services hosted by other AWS accounts and to AWS Marketplace partner services.

 Two types of endpoint:

 * **Interface endpoints** powered by PrivateLink: it provisions an ENI in the VPC, with a security group.
 Pay per hour and GB of data transferred.
 It can access AWS services such as Simple Queue Service (SQS), Simple Notification Service (SNS), Amazon Kinesis (all except DynamoDB).
 Can be accessed with site-to-site VPN and Direct Connect.
-It has a private domain name
+It has a private domain name.
 * **Gateway endpoints**: provision a GTW and setup routes in route tables.
 Used for **S3 and DynamoDB** only.
 Free.
 Cannot be extended out of the VPC.
 One per VPC.

 ![](./diagrams/networking/vpc-end-pt.drawio.png)